plule/minitel/README.md

 The `minitel` crate contains everything needed for development, though most its feature are behind feature gates.
 Its module are:

 - [stum]: Contains the core functionality, exposing the specificitation described in STUM1B (Spécifications Techniques d’Utilisation du Minitel).
-Gated behind the `stum` feature.
-- [ws]: Websocket integration.
+- [axum]: Axum websocket integration.
 Gated behind the `ws` feature.
 - [esp]: ESP32 integration.
 Gated behind the `esp` feature.
 - [ratatui]: Ratatui backend module, compatible with both the previous integration.
 Gated behind the `ratatui` feature.

-These modules are re-export from their respective crates [minitel_stum], [minitel_ws], [minitel_esp] and [minitel_ratatui], with some additional glue code for common scenarios.

 Lastly, [minitel-app-example] is a demonstration application that can be built both as a server serving a websocket, or as an embedded ESP32 firmware.